- Student Services

 SLU-Madrid requires students to provide evidence of their legal residency in Spain.
 Failure to present the appropriate student visa upon arrival or to maintain legal residency as a student will result in immediate withdrawal from classes and expulsion from university housing; refunds will be issued according to the refund policy.

 Will you be studying at SLU-Madrid for more than one semester?

-According to Spanish authorities you have thirty days after entering any country of the European Union including – Spain – to apply for your NIE Tarjeta de Residencia (residency card).
+According to Spanish authorities you have thirty days (30 days) after entering any country of the European Union including – Spain – to apply for your TIE Tarjeta de Identificación de Extranjeros or Tarjeta de Residencia (Residency Card).
 The Spanish government takes this seriously and you should make certain that your documents are in order.

 The Spanish authorities may modify the process to obtain a Tarjeta de Residencia at any time.
 The University is not notified by the Spanish authorities when these changes occur; however, the information on this page is updated as soon as SLU-Madrid learns of any modifications.